 Data Recovery Program.
 We and Contran participate in a combined information technology data recovery program that Contran provides from a data recovery center that it established.
 Pursuant to the program, Contran and certain of its subsidiaries and related entities, including us, as a group share information technology data recovery services.
 The program apportions its costs among the participating companies.
-Kronos Worldwide, WCS and EWI paid Contran \$0.1 million, \$0.1 million and less than \$0.1 million, respectively, for such services in 2016.
-We expect these relationships with Contran will continue in 2017.
+Kronos Worldwide, WCS and EWI paid Contran \$0.1 million, \$0.1 million and less than \$0.1 million, respectively, for such services in 2017.
+We expect these relationships with Kronos Worldwide and EWI and Contran will continue in 2018 (WCS ceased to be an affiliate of ours upon completion of the sale of WCS on January 26, 2018).

-In February 2016, our management made a presentation to our audit committee regarding our participation in the combined data recovery program.
+In March 2017, our management made a presentation to our audit committee regarding our participation in the combined data recovery program.
 Among other things during such presentation, the committee was informed of the following (in addition to the matters described above):

-- The third-party cost of the data recovery program is passed through to the companies participating in the data recovery program, including us, without markup; - Such third-party cost is allocated to the companies participating in the data recovery program, including us, based on the number of information technology data racks used by each of the companies participating in the data recovery program;

-- The back-up site made available to us under the data recovery program is sufficient and adequate for our purposes; and - The benefits to our participating in the data recovery program include, among others, the ability to share in the cost of a third-party, off-site data recovery center at a reduced cost as compared to the cost to be incurred if we were to obtain a third-party, off-site data recovery center by ourselves, as well as the shared administration of the third-party, off-site data recovery center as compared to the cost of administering such a site by ourselves.
+- The third-party cost of the data recovery program is passed through to the companies participating in the data recovery program, including us, without markup; - Such third-party cost is allocated to the companies participating in the data recovery program, including us, based on the number of information technology data racks used by each of the companies participating in the data recovery program; - The back-up site made available to us under the data recovery program is sufficient and adequate for our purposes; and - The benefits to our participating in the data recovery program include, among others, the ability to share in the cost of a third-party, off-site data recovery center at a reduced cost as compared to the cost to be incurred if we were to obtain a third-party, off-site data recovery center by ourselves, as well as the shared administration of the third-party, off-site data recovery center as compared to the cost of administering such a site by ourselves.